shanumi007/demo/README.md

 # demo
-This is a demo for practicing Git &amp; Github.
+This is a demo for practicing and revising Git and Github.